momolabo7/moom/journal.md

 # Journal

+### 2023-04-10
+Did a huge refactoring on names again, mostly to get my headspace around the platform layer.
+Input is slowly becoming an issue.
+I'm not exactly sure how to deal with mouse.
+I kind of need the ability to set the mouse position and my input API currently doesn't allow that.
+Might need a function to set and get window's mouse position.

 ### 2023-03-26
 It's been awhile, but right now, I'm trying to push for completion of this project before adding more features to the engine.
 The framework for the main menu is already done.